How do annuities work?

 Buying an annuity

 It’s important you shop around to find out how much annuity income you could get.
 Your current pension provider is unlikely to offer you the best deal.
-There are currently six annuity providers in the open market and each one will offer you a different annuity rate.
+There are currently five annuity providers in the open market and each one will offer you a different annuity rate.

-Our online annuity calculator can help you compare quotes from six annuity providers.
+Our online annuity calculator can help you compare quotes from five annuity providers.
 Your quote will show you exactly how much income you could get each year based on the annuity options you choose.
 With quotes there is no obligation to buy an annuity but they’re only guaranteed for a limited period and rates will go up and down in future.

 All you need to do is answer a few questions about you and your pension.
 And if you confirm your health and lifestyle details - it could mean you'll get a higher annuity income.